November 15, 2019

 GCA is an international, cross-sector effort dedicated to eradicating cyber risk and improving our connected world, headquartered in the United States but with group companies all around the world.
 Our services help reduce cyber risk by developing and deploying practical, free, real-world solutions that measurably improve our collective cybersecurity.

-For more information about GCA, please see the “Who We Are” section of our Website at https://www.globalcyberalliance.org/who-we-are/.
+For more information about GCA, please see the “Our Mission” section of our Website at https://www.globalcyberalliance.org/our-mission/.

 What personal information does GCA collect and why?

 The personal information that we may collect about you broadly falls into the following categories:

 We may ask you to provide personal information voluntarily: for example, you might provide us with your personal information, such as your email address and the entire contents of your email message when you register for an event with us, subscribe to marketing communications from us, and/or to submit inquiries to us.
 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.
 When you provide personal information to us you agree to its disclosure in connection with GCA activities.
 If you do not wish to have personally identifying information disclosed, we honor all requests to omit individual or organization names from our records.
 If such a request is made, identifying information will not be disclosed by GCA unless we are legally required to do so.